cpa4001/studentGradeBook/README.md

 Week 10: Building more methods for writing/reading files  </br>
 Week 11: Commenting, annotating, and increasing readability </br>
-Week 12: Final testing and veryifying user requirements are met
+Week 12: Final testing and veryifying user requirements are met Week 13: Adding a new class for users to input individual assignment grades Week 14: Cleaning code and deleting unnecessary methods Week 15: Final testing and debugging